ridhoramidianto/MovieApp/README.md

 You can download the code and run node server with:

     npm start

-Additionally I have hosted a the app and you can access it with the following link:

-    TODO

 Please keep in mind OMDb API limits the requests by 1000 per day, and you might not get any search result if api key reached daily limit.
 You can replace ```REACT_APP_API``` variable in the ```.env``` file with your api key to make sure the response is correct.